 Transformations could include modifying data attribute names to match an internal schema, clipping data to an area of interest, or transforming it’s coordinate system to match your localised needs (just to name a few).

-This example demonstrates the power of FME, using an FME Server App to integrate with the LINZ Data Service.
+This example demonstrates the power of FME, using an FME Flow App to integrate with the LINZ Data Service.
 Behind the scenes, a workspace created using FME Workbench defines how we want this translation to work.

 How it Works

 - The free text form allows you to enter an address into the box, where a search will be performed using the Geocoder Transformer in FME

 - In this example, we’re using the ArcGIS Online World Geocoding Service so you’ll need to be specific with your address

 The address which is found will be the centre point of your data extract, and can be buffered by a maximum of 500m.

 - The check boxes allow you to define which layers you want to download from the LINZ Data Service, which will all use the area of interest defined by the address you input

 - The output coordinate system lets you define which coordinate system you want your data download to be in.
 A few predefined options are included for use here, but with FME you have the power to transform between any of the 5000+ it comes standard with

 - By selecting the output format in this web form, you get to leverage the power of FME’s translation, by seamlessly exporting to a predefined set of formats.
 In this example, we’ve limited this option to a number of popular spatial formats, but you could extend it to any type that FME supports.